What is Myopia?

-Myopia, or short-sightedness, is a condition in which near objects are seen more clearly than objects which are far away.
+Myopia, or short-sightedness, is an eye condition in which near objects are seen more clearly than objects that are far away.

-The main symptom is blurred distance vision.
+The main symptom of myopia is blurred distance vision.
 Short-sighted people often report difficulty distinguishing details on road signs and scoreboards.

 Myopia is corrected with either contact lenses or spectacles.
 Since these lenses are thickest at the edge, new spectacle lens technologies have been developed to produce thinner and lighter lenses.